rohan-paul/rohan-paul.github.io/_posts/2017-08-16-Event_Handling_In_ReactJs.md

 is that it’s full of undesirable side effects: it pollutes the global scope, it’s hard to track in the context of a big HTML file, it can be slow, and it can lead to memory leaks, just to name a few issues.

-Taking from [React Documentation](https://facebook.github.io/react/docs/handling-events.html) - With JSX you pass a function as the event handler, rather than a string.
+Taking from [React Documentation](https://facebook.github.io/react/docs/handling-events.html) itself for event handling in React with JSX, you pass a function as the event handler, rather than a string as opposed to plain HTML.
 For example, the HTML:

 ```